 Tax refunds/tax returns: understanding the difference

 This way, you can determine what counts as tax refunds and what matters as tax returns.
-You will also know what to do when you file taxes and expect from the IRS.
+You will also know what to do when you file taxes and what to expect from the IRS.

 Tax refunds/tax returns-What are tax refunds?

-Even though getting a tax refund sounds exciting, you are better off not overpaying your taxes.
 The reason is that tax refunds do not yield any financial interests for you.
 Instead, it means that you gave the government an interest-free loan.
-The big catch here is that the amount that adds to your taxes and creates the overpayment could have increased your cash at hand.
+The big catch here is that the amount that remaining credit adds could have boosted your cash at hand if not tied up in a tax refund from capital gains reported on federal tax returns.

 What’s more, you are in a better position to swiftly attend to your needs when you avoid overpayment of your taxes.